-$Q_A(p \to \infty)$ and $Q_D(p \to \infty)$.
-As k increases even further, although the likelihood of reaching dead-ends increases, the gains in eliminating more criminals prevails and all curves show decreasing costs with increasing k leading to a maximum for intermediate p, q.
+increases even further, although the likelihood of reaching dead ends increases, the gains in eliminating more criminals prevails and all curves show decreasing costs with increasing k leading to a maximum for intermediate p,q.

 These behaviors are valid for small and intermediate values of k, when the likelihood of eradication is almost unitary.
-Beyond a certain threshold in k however, the eradication probability decreases for all choices of p,q and the probability that the entire society is taken over by organized crime increases.
+Beyond a certain threshold in k, however, the eradication probability decreases for all choices of p,q and the probability that the entire society is taken over by organized crime increases.
 In this case, either the network is eradicated at its early stages of growth, or it will never be.
-Compounded with the above considerations, the decrease in the cost curves for all values of p,q for large k are indicative of the conditional nature of the process: as k increases beyond a certain threshold, it becomes less and less likely to be able capture the kingpin and the process must occur more and more swiftly with less investigations, so that costs decrease as a function of k regardless of p, q.
+Compounded with the above considerations, the decrease in the cost curves for all values of p,q for large k are indicative of the conditional nature of the process: as k increases beyond a certain threshold, it becomes less and less likely that the kingpin will be captured and the process must occur more and more swiftly with fewer investigations, so that costs decrease as a function of k regardless of p,q.
 In the lower panel of Fig. 11 we plot the time of first eradication of the network as a function of recruitment index k and find trends that support these considerations.
-The time of first eradication is always non-monotonic: it increases in k before decreasing again, with the non-monotonicity stemming from the conditional manner in which eradication times are evaluated.
-For small k, increasing k requires more time steps in capturing the kingpin but beyond a certain threshold, eradication must be quick or it will never occur at all, leading to decreasing first eradication times.
-Indeed, peaks in the eradication time curves roughly coincide with drops in the eradication probability, as can be seen from the shaded colors in the lower panels of Fig. 11.
-Note that for small to intermediate k values increasing eradication times may be coupled with lower costs, indicating that while more time steps are required to reach the kingpin, criminals are being eliminated from the network in a more efficient way.
+The time of first eradication is always nonmonotonic: it increases in k before decreasing again, with the nonmonotonicity stemming from the conditional manner in which eradication times are evaluated.
+For small k, increasing k requires more time steps in capturing the kingpin but, beyond a certain threshold, eradication must be quick or it will never occur at all, leading to decreasing first eradication times.
+Indeed, peaks in the eradication time curves correlate to drops in the eradication probability, as can be seen from the shaded colors in the lower panels of Fig. 11.
+Note that for small to intermediate k values increasing eradication times may be coupled with lower costs, indicating that, while more time steps are required to reach the kingpin, criminals are being eliminated from the network in a more efficient way.

-It is important to note that these results are highly dependent on the network configuration on which the pursuit was initiated: different initial conditions will yield different eradication probabilities, costs and eradication times.
-We simulated different initial tree configurations and found that given an initial number of criminals, here set at forty, more hierarchical structures (complete linear or binary trees, with lower b values) allow for better results in terms of maximizing eradication probabilities and minimizing costs and eradication times as discussed in the previous subsection.
-In general, initial networks a lower number of initial criminals, with either lower b or h allow for shorter eradication times and lower costs, as can be expected.
+It is important to note that these results are highly dependent on the network configuration on which the pursuit was initiated: different initial conditions will yield different eradication probabilities, costs, and eradication times.
+We simulated different initial tree configurations and found that given an initial number of criminals, here set at 40, more hierarchical structures (complete linear or binary trees, with lower b values) allow for better results in terms of maximizing eradication probabilities and minimizing costs and eradication times as discussed in the previous section.
+In general, initial networks have a lower number of initial criminals, with either lower b or h allowing for shorter eradication times and lower costs, as can be expected.